There’s a content marketing lesson packaged in the famous Christmas Story movie. Perhaps you’ve seen it?

 We all know that great content marketing and messaging should not require a decoder ring.
 However, this secret message and the need for a decoder ring was the carrot for the reader’s (i.e., Ralph’s) engagement.
 What a great idea to keep the audience engaged!
 Ovaltine did a great job of increasing their awareness and buyer involvement by integrating the story with the need for a true engagement mechanism.

 3. The call to action to move the buyer toward conversion

 Now, this is where Ovaltine did a good job and not so good job.
 The announcer’s highlight of the secret message at the end of each episode was a great call-to-action.
 It truly tried to take the relationship to the next step.
 Ovaltine wanted little kids from around the country to mail away for the decoder ring!

 This action was a great step toward the purchase!
 However, once Ralph received the HIS ring and decoded the secret message, he found that the storytelling ended, and the sales pitch began.
 Instead of continuing the story in the way that he expected, the direct message became “Be Sure To Drink Your Ovaltine.”
 As Ralph put it, “A crummy commercial?
 Son of a bitch!”
 The Ovaltine relationship ended due to bad storytelling!

 Do you have another great example of content marketing and storytelling embedded in a television classic?
 If so, please share below!
 Or contact me at email@example.com.

 Great marketing strategies execute on their content marketing strategy with great storytelling.
 With no decoder ring needed!

-Make sure to execute you content marketing strategy the right way!
-Otherwise, you might shoot your eye out, with your poor storytelling!
+Make sure to execute your content marketing strategy the right way!
+Otherwise, you might shoot your eye out with your poor storytelling!